Hey there, how can we help?

 ![]() |

-RCIS_CDE style coloring intervals | USIBD_BLUE_RED style coloring intervals |
+RCIS_CDE style colouring intervals | USIBD_BLUE_RED style colouring intervals |

-Select / change analysis display styles
+Select/change analysis display styles